modemu2k 0.2.5

 The modemu2k(1) man page has the full option and AT-command reference.

-(BBSes in this list may also be capable of ssh or web-based protocols; look them up in your browser if you would like more info.)
+Some BBSes may also be capable of ssh or other protocols; look them up in your browser if you would like more info (many have a www portal).

 Several library-API conventions in modemu2k.h are modeled after mature C libraries — the patterns, not the code: